What the C-suite wants: 24 must-have HR software metrics

 As equality and diversity in the workplace and inclusion continue to be big priorities, the C-suite will typically expect HR to showcase metrics around diversity reporting.

-Look for human resource management software that shows workforce composition by characteristics like gender, age, and ethnicity, at least.
+Look for HR software that shows workforce composition by characteristics like gender, age, and ethnicity, at least.
 Many HR systems also allow you to report on a broader range of metrics than this, provided you’ve collected that data – like education background, for example.

 12. Training uptake and engagement